aws-deepracer/aws-deepracer-launcher/create-your-sample-project.md

 All the nodes that are created as part of the sample project can be launched simultaneously using a ROS launcher.
 For more information about launching and monitoring multiple nodes using a ROS launcher, see [Launching/monitoring multiple nodes with Launch](https://docs.ros.org/en/foxy/Tutorials/Launch-system.html).
 After building all the required nodes for the sample project in your workspace, open a fresh terminal and run the launch script you created.

-Depending on how your sample project leverages the existing AWS DeepRacer core application, you may be required to stop the existing DeepRacer core service using this [guide](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md#startstop-the-deepracer-core-service).
+Depending on how your sample project leverages the existing AWS DeepRacer core application, you may be required to stop the existing AWS DeepRacer core service using this [guide](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md#startstop-the-deepracer-core-service).
 It is important to stop the service if your sample project reuses a node from the AWS DeepRacer core application which could conflict with the functionality implemented in it.

 For an example demonstrating how to launch a sample project, see the GitHub instructions for the [AWS DeepRacer Follow the Leader (FTL)](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project/tree/main/deepracer_follow_the_leader_ws/ftl_launcher) sample project.